Want to know what’s available in your sector? Start here…

 Bear in mind that if you can’t get support through the existing government schemes or funds above, you will likely still be eligible for Universal Credit (provided you are on low/no income and have <£16,000 in savings).

-The system is still far from perfect, but has reportedly improved dramatically since its launch.
+The system is still far from perfect and the amounts involved are simply not enough for most, but the system has reportedly improved dramatically since its launch.
 The standard monthly allowance is £409.89 for over-25s and £342.72 for under-25s, but this can be higher, depending on your circumstances.

 What did I miss?